-- 1) financial assets that the Group intends to sell immediately or in the near term, which are classified as held for trading, and those that were upon initial recognition designated as at fair value through profit and loss, - 2) financial assets that the Group designates upon initial recognition as available for sale, - financial assets for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration, which are classified as available for sale.
+- 1) those that the Bank intends to sell immediately or in the near term, which are classified as held for trading, and those that were upon initial recognition designated as at fair value through profit and loss, - 2) those that the Bank upon initial recognition designates as available for sale,

-2.6.1.4.
+3) those for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration, which are classified as available for sale.

+2.5.1.4.
 Financial assets held to maturity